Suzuki Vitara 1.0 Boosterjet LY

 Render © Car Checker

-Avoid if: You do mostly short urban trips (GPF and carbon buildup) or want strong motorway performance from a small engine.
+Avoid if: You mostly do very short urban trips (GPF clogging and carbon buildup) or want the automatic, which is less refined than the manual.

 Maintenance costs